 What I suggest Davidson does not seem to appreciate is that lack of self-awareness is the cornerstone of denial.
 When our identity is lost in the temporal, we cannot live the life God has planned for us.
 Introspection unveils poisonous roots, God’s Word casts light where understanding is dark.
-By teaching our possibilities under God’s authority, pastors can help us realize lives of purpose that bring God honor.
+Pastors can help us to realize lives of purpose that bring God honor by teaching on our possibilities under God’s authority.

 The 10-letter four-letter word

-As for “self-esteem,” that word so demeaned in some Christian circles, I believe lack of it undermines appreciation of God’s glory.
+As for “self-esteem,” that word so demeaned in some Christian circles, I believe its lack undermines appreciation of God’s glory.
 If I feel less-than, what does my testimony say about God’s creative power?
 No, my view of self-worth does not change the Great I AM.
-By learning to fully appreciate God’s design choices, I have confidence to credit him without drawing attention to myself.
+By learning to fully appreciate God’s design choices, I have confidence to credit him without drawing attention to myself in a prideful way.

 I do not want to throw the proverbial baby out with the bath water.
 Common terms familiar to the study of human behavior, such as recovery and self, among others, are useful and meaningful when applied with truth and understanding of how they can work in real-life application.
-To refuse to accept them at all, we spread the stigma that treatment is bad.
+To refuse to accept such terms at all, we risk spreading the stigma that treatment is bad or shameful.
 Sick people stay sick, and despairing people die.